salrashid123/signer/README.md

 Use the signer to create a TLS session, sign CA/CSRs, or just sign anything.

-For example, you can use this to sign data or to generate certificates/csr or for mTLS.

-- `util/certgen/`:  Library that generates a self-signed x509 certificate for the KMS and TPM based signers above
-- `util/csrgen/`:  Library that generates a CSR using the key in KMS or TPM

 see the [example/](example/) folder for more information.

 ---